 This is exactly what happened with a personal injury case filed by a man who fell 12 feet to the ground below.
 Prior to the completion of his trial, he lawyers successfully negotiated a settlement of more than $7 million.

 The plaintiff was a union-affiliated painter who was working in a chemical storage facility.
-He had been hired to paint one of the facilities chemical tanks.
-In order to do his job, he had to climb a ladder which was attached to the scaffold he would be using.
+He had been hired to paint one of the facility's chemical tanks.
+In order to do his job, he had to climb a ladder that was attached to the scaffold he would be using.
 He was not, however, provided with a harness or any other safety gear despite the fact that he was going to be working at great heights.